 Willow is also in the virtual worlds of Kitely and Inworldz.
-I’m not in those worlds as much as Second Life.
+I was in Inworldz until they shut it down.

 While Kitely is technically interesting and may be the future of virtual worlds it is a little too “geeky” for me.
 I spent a couple of decades working professionally with computer systems and I don’t want to spend my time trying to figure out how something technically works.
 I’m also not fond of the its every sim is its own world data setup that is only loaded when someone accesses it.